UbiquityRobotics/learn/doing_more/fiducials.md

 cubes represent fiducials that are currently in view of the camera.
 Green cubes represent fiducials that are in the map, but not currently in the view of the camera.
 The blue lines show connected pairs of fiducials that have been observed in the camera view at the same time.
-The robustness of the map is increased by having a high degree of connectivity between the fiducials.
+The more blue lines there are between fiducials, the more robust the map will be.

 ![Visualizing with rviz](fiducial_rviz.png)